 - If your cancer returns, you may have radiation therapy after surgery.

 - If you have advanced prostate cancer, you may have radiation therapy in combination with other therapies.

 - If cancer has spread elsewhere in your body, such as to your bone, radiation may help relieve pain at these sites.

 Two main types of radiation therapy are used for prostate cancer: internal radiation therapy and external-beam radiation therapy.
 You might have both types.

 Internal radiation therapy

 For prostate cancer, internal radiation therapy typically means surgically implanting radioactive seeds in the prostate to kill the cancer (brachytherapy).
 The seeds deliver low doses of radiation for weeks or months.
-This method is generally used in men with early-stage, slow-growing cancer.
+This method is generally used in men with the earlier stages of localized cancer.

 Another option, radium 223 dichloride (Xofigo), is used for advanced prostate cancer that is resistant to testosterone-lowering treatments and has spread to the bones.
 It is given by intravenous (IV) injection every four weeks for six cycles.

 External-beam radiation therapy